Derek Sutton

 Appeared pro bono in the Employment Appeal Tribunal for a claimant in a long-running race discrimination claim that raised issues of the proper approach to permitting amendment where multiple allegations are sought to be raised, and the effect of an application to vary an order made without the parties first having had the opportunity to make representations.

-Kate is regularly instructed by a number of professional bodies in relation to disciplinary matters, including the General Medical Council, the Institute for Chartered Accountants in England and Wales, the Nursing and Midwifery Council, the Rugby Football Union and the Lawn Tennis Association as well as for individuals facing disciplinary charges.
+Kate is regularly instructed by a number of professional bodies in relation to disciplinary matters in the health, financial services, legal and sports context as well as for individuals facing disciplinary charges.
 She is a member of the Association for Regulatory and Disciplinary Lawyers.

 “Kate is very reassuring and always provides a good service.”